raspberrypilearning/electricity-generation/en/step_5.md

 --- /task ---

 The pen colour will change as it draws each resource.
-In order to compare the resources generated across multiple countries, the colour representing each resource needs to match.
-After the pen has finished drawing the categories it will turn to the colour of the backdrop i.e. grey.
+In order to compare the resources generated across multiple countries, the colour that represents each resource needs to be the same for each country.
+After the pen has finished drawing the categories, it will turn to the colour of the backdrop i.e. grey.

 --- task ---

 Add seven `set pen colour to`{:class="block3extensions"} blocks into your code.
-These will represent the six categories plus an additional colour to represent the background.
+These will represent the six categories, plus an additional colour to represent the background.

 ```blocks3
 when flag clicked